Finding an Attorney Who Is a Member of a "Bar Association"

 - American Immigration Lawyers Association: The AILA is a bar association with over 7,500 attorneys and law professors who practice and teach immigration law.
 This web site refers visitors to member attorneys of the association.

-- EX-POSE: EX-POSE provides information for spouses regarding separation and divorce from active duty or retired military service members.
+- EX-POSE: Provides information for spouses regarding separation and divorce from active duty or retired military service members.
 EX-POSE also refers members to attorneys who are familiar with military separation/divorce